Long-range last-passage percolation on the line: Main results

 \subsection{Weights with infinite second moment}

 Here we look at weight distributions that do not have a finite second moment, i.e. $\mathbb{E} \left[ v^2 \right] = \infty$.
-We assume that the tail of the weight distribution is regularly varying with index $s\in(0,2)$, in the sense of (\ref{F}).
+Under this condition, $w_{0,n}$ grows faster than linearly.
+This can be seen by considering the contribution of the single heaviest edge in $[0,n]$, and noting that the expectation of the maximum of $n^2$ i.i.d.\ random variables with infinite variance has expectation that grows faster than $n$.
+Since $w_{0,n}$ is at least as large as the weight of this single edge, we have that $\EE w_{0,n}/n\to\infty$ as $n\to\infty$, and from Kingman's subadditive ergodic theorem we can conclude that in fact $\frac{w_{0,n}}{n}\to\infty$ a.s.

+We will describe the asymptotic behaviour of $w_{0,n}$, under the assumption that the tail of the weight distribution is regularly varying with index $s\in(0,2)$, in the sense of (\ref{F}).
 We introduce two useful ways to construct our model in discrete space and explain how the second construction can be used to define a corresponding model in continuous space on $[0,1]$.
 We show that the passage time $w$ for the continuous model is finite and show convergence of an appropriately rescaled version of $w_{0,n}$ to $w$.
-This will give us the asymptotic behaviour of $w_{0,n}$.